 - Air-gap (Spark-Gap)

 Mainly used in high-power, high-voltage systems (power grids), air-gap surge protector uses the effect of an “electrical arc”.
-The electric arc will develop between two wires separated by an air gap when they are exposed to big enough difference of potentials (voltage).
-The distance (air-gap) and mechanical shape determine the voltage threshold level at which an electric arc develops between the active (line) wire and the one that is connected to the earth (GND).
+The electric arc will develop between two wires separated by an air gap when they are exposed to a big enough difference of potentials (voltage).
+The distance (air gap) and mechanical shape determine the voltage threshold level at which an electric arc develops between the active (line) wire and the one that is connected to the earth (GND).
 As a result, the excessive energy of lightning strikes will be diverted into the earth.